 Roommates

-Sharing a room or living area may be a new experience for you.
-Learning to live with other people, to acknowledge and respect each other's differences, and allow one another the space to grow are some of the most valuable parts of the residence experience.
-To ensure a successful living arrangement, you must take an active role in learning to live with someone, specifically in resolving differences.
+Learning to live with other people, to acknowledge and respect each other's differences and allow one another the space to grow, are some of the most valuable parts of the residence experience.
+To ensure a successful living agreement, you must take an active role in learning to live with someone, specifically in resolving differences.
 Read below for tips on how to communicate and effectively resolve differences.

 Roommate agreements outline standards of behaviours that each roommate agrees to live by in order to fulfill a successful roommate relationship.
-This is a valuable tool to help you and your roommate discuss some common differences and develop an agreement to be able to accommodate everyone's needs and interests.
-You will be given instructions from your Residence Staff Member on how to access and fill out your roommate agreement form after you move in, and you are welcome to refer back to it throughout the year should your living situation change.
+This is a valuable tool to help you and your roommate discuss some common differences and accommodate everyone's needs and interests.
+This is a mandatory item to complete as noted in the Residence Contract.

-Room changes are an option, managed by your Residence Life Coordinator, as a last resort after all other options have been exhausted.
-Room changes require one or both people to leave their friends and floor community.
+Note: Room changes require one or both people to leave their friends and floor community.
 We are unable to guarantee a room within the same community if you request a room change.
 The Residence Life Coordinator may force one or both roommates to move in exceptional circumstances.
-We recommend roommates actively participate in roommate mediation if there is conflict.

 Living Together Guide

 Communication is key to a successful relationship between you and your roommate, but some topics may be hard to discuss.
-Below are some areas that are important to cover when completing your roommate agreement.
+Below are tips and responsibilities you need to consider to be a good roommate:

 Positive Communication